rsyncOSX/RsyncOSX_archived/README.md

 Localization is done by utilizing [Crowdin](https://crowdin.com/project/rsyncosx) to translate the xliff files which are imported into Xcode when translated.
 [Crowdin is free for open source projects](https://crowdin.com/page/open-source-project-setup-request).

 The German translation is work in progress.
 The Chinese (Simplified) and Norwegian translations are also being updated.
 A new updated release will be available in January 2020.
+There is a [German readme here](https://github.com/rsyncOSX/RsyncOSX/tree/version-6.1.0/ReadmeGerman/README.md).

 ### Version of rsync